webalorn/robots/README.md

-# robots
+# Droids' journey
-"Robot" (temporary name) is a logic game developed for android, with godot engine.
-The goal of the game is to reach the end of the level with the robots, that only move by going in one direction and stop their move on obstacles
+Droid's journey is a logic game for android, developed with [Godot engine](https://godotengine.org/)

+The purpose of the game is to lead the droids (the robots) through the levels, folloing one rule: when a droid starts to move in one direction, he can't stop before he reached a wall or other kind of obstacle... or die.
+Player must also use portals, buttons and doors to reach the end of the levels.